Halfway Houses in Virginia, MN

 Hope House Of Itasca County - 56.8 miles from Virginia, MN

-Hope House Of Itasca County is a halfway house in Grand Rapids, MN, 55744 zip code.
+Hope House Of Itasca County is a sober living house in Grand Rapids, Minnesota, 55744 zip code.

 Address: 2002 Cromell Drive, Grand Rapids, MN 55744 in Itasca County